 We recently analyzed thousands of Google Ads (formerly known as AdWords) accounts with a combined $3 billion in annual spend and discovered that some advertisers are converting at rates two or three times the average.
 Do you want to be average, or do you want your account to perform exponentially better than others in your industry?

 Through our analysis of this massive amount of data on landing pages and conversion rates, we were able to identify some common traits of the top converting landing pages.
 What do they have that you don’t?
 Believe it or not, there isn’t much standing between you and conversion rates double or triple what you’re seeing today.
 But the way you’re going to get there is totally counter to typical conversion rate optimization wisdom.

 Are you ready to find out why everything you thought you know about CRO is wrong?

-Let's get started, but first, use this tool to get a quick temperature check on your current conversion rate: Is your conversion rate higher or lower than average in your industry?
+Let’s get started, but first: Is your conversion rate higher or lower than average in your industry?

 Learning that the experts you’ve been listening to all along are wrong is a bit like learning for the first time as a kid that mascots aren’t real.
 Underneath that fluffy suit there was just a sweaty unshaven guy.
 Everything you’ve learned about conversion rate optimization is a bit like that: shiny and pretty on the surface, but seriously lacking in substance.